apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 Completing a pool client flow will simply detach the flow from the pool.
 The connection pool itself will continue to run as it may be serving other client flows concurrently or in the future.
-Only after the configured `idle-timeout` for the pool has expired will Akka HTTP automatically terminate the pool and free all its resources.
+Only after the configured `idle-timeout` for the pool has expired will Apache Pekko HTTP automatically terminate the pool and free all its resources.

 If a new client flow is requested with @scala[`Http().cachedHostConnectionPool(...)`]@java[`Http.get(system).cachedHostConnectionPool(...)`] or if an already existing client flow is re-materialized the respective pool is automatically and transparently restarted.